DevExpress-Examples/out-of-maintenance-how-to-disable-word-wrapping-in-the-simple-view-e3813/Readme.md

 * [Form1.cs](./CS/Form1.cs) (VB: [Form1.vb](./VB/Form1.vb))

 <!-- default file list end -->
-# How to disable word wrapping in the Simple view
+# How to disable word wrapping in the Simple view and use the horizontal scroll bar to scroll a long text

 <p><strong>This example is obsolete.
 Starting with version 16.2.12, our RichEditControl supports horizontal auto-scrolling in disabled word wrap mode out of the box.
 Please refer to the <a href="https://supportcenter.devexpress.com/ticket/details/t552541/the-horizontal-scrollbar-incorrectly-operates-in-simpleview-when-the-simpleview-wordwrap">The horizontal scrollbar incorrectly operates in SimpleView when the SimpleView.WordWrap property is disabled</a> thread for more information.</strong></p>